Nissan Skyline 2000GT-X Hardtop (1972)

 Road testing the Skyline 2000GT-X Hardtop

-The GT-X is a model with a lightly tuned version of the GT’s six-cylinder 1998cc engine, adding twin SU carburetors while keeping the compression ratio unchanged, and it comes standard with a car stereo and seats with tricot inserts.
+The GT-X is a model with a mildly tuned version of the GT’s six-cylinder 1998cc engine, adding twin SU carburetors while keeping the compression ratio unchanged, and it comes standard with a car stereo and seats with tricot inserts.
 It is the first in the GT series to offer a 5-speed gearbox with Porsche synchro (as an option, costing 40,000 yen more), and the GT-X’s Tokyo price is 98,000 yen higher than the standard GT for the Hardtop, and 75,000 yen higher for the sedan, at 993,000 yen and 935,000 yen, respectively.
 A 3-speed automatic transmission is available on both GT-Xs and can be added for 55,000 yen.

-The engine is the same as in the Cedrix GX and base Fairlady Z, and the premium gasoline version has a maximum output of 130ps/6000rpm and a maximum torque of 17.5kgm/4400rpm (the regular gasoline version produces 125ps/6000rpm and 17/0kgm/4400rpm), which is only 10ps and 0.5kgm more than the standard, single carburetor 2000GT.
-The optional 5-speed gearbox is based on that of the GT-R, with only the first and second gear ratios made shorter, and of course fifth gear is an overdrive ratio.
+The L20 engine is the same as in the Cedric GX and base Fairlady Z, and the premium gasoline version has a maximum output of 130ps/6000rpm and a maximum torque of 17.5kgm/4400rpm (the regular gasoline version produces 125ps/6000rpm and 17/0kgm/4400rpm), which is only 10ps and 0.5kgm more than the standard, single carburetor 2000GT.
+The optional 5-speed gearbox is based on that of the GT-R, with only the first and second gear ratios revised to be shorter, and of course fifth is an overdrive gear.
 The final drive ratio remains unchanged at 3.90, so the overall ratio is significantly higher than the GT’s.
 The gear ratios for the GT-X are 3.321 / 2.077 / 1.308 / 1.000 / 0.864, while those of the 4-speed GT are 3.592 / 2.246 / 1.415 / 1.000.

 The ride is excellent regardless of speed or road surface thanks to the long wheelbase, moderately firm suspension, and good seats.
-However, the rear seats have 70mm less legroom than the sedan, and you have to be prepared for slightly larger jolts from below.
+However, the hardtop’s rear seats have 70mm less legroom than the sedan, and you have to be prepared for slightly larger jolts from below.

-Finally, in terms of fuel economy, our 350km test drive, including a round trip to Hakone on the Tomei Expressway and driving in the city, recorded 7.9km/l, the best of any Skyline in the 2000GT series tested by C/G to date.
+Finally, in terms of fuel economy, our 350km test drive, including a round trip to Hakone on the Tomei Expressway and stop-and-go driving in the city, resulted in 7.9km/l, the best of any Skyline in the 2000GT series tested by C/G to date.
 This is partly due to the effect of using fourth and fifth gears half-and-half while driving on the Tomei Expressway, but it is more likely due to the lean fuel mixture.
 Even so, the 50-liter fuel tank shared with the 1500/1800 series is insufficient for a long-distance touring car.
 Oil consumption was zero during the test period.